woodpecker-ci/woodpecker/docs/docs/20-usage/71-repo-settings.md

 ### Protected

-Every pipeline initiated by an webhook event needs to be approved by a project members with push permissions before being executed.
+Every pipeline initiated by an webhook event needs to be approved by a repository members with push permissions before being executed.
 The protected option can be used as an additional review process before running potentially harmful pipelines.
 Especially if pipelines can be executed by third-parties through pull-requests.

 ### Trusted

-If you set your project to trusted, a pipeline step and by this the underlying containers gets access to escalated capabilities like mounting volumes.
+If you set your repository to trusted, a pipeline step and by this the underlying containers gets access to escalated capabilities like mounting volumes.

 :::note

 Only server admins can set this option.
-If you are not a server admin this option won't be shown in your project settings.
+If you are not a server admin this option won't be shown in your repository settings.

 :::